Description

 Cooking Tip: For best results, cook muffins on a heavy-bottomed pan or cast iron skillet over low heat.
 I use a 12″ Smithey cast iron pan, which gives a beautiful even crust.

 Sourdough Discard: This recipe is designed for unfed sourdough discard, but it also works with active starter if that’s what you have on hand.
-The flavour will be slightly less tangy.
+It can also be made WITHOUT sourdough discard if you do not have a starter.

 Buttermilk Substitute: No buttermilk?
 Use regular milk with 1 tsp lemon juice or vinegar per ½ cup and let it sit for 5–10 minutes before adding.